Return of the wild horses—Kazakhstan

 The first of the five planned transports took place in the first week of June 2024 and, as with the transports to Mongolia, it was carried out in cooperation with the Czech Air Force.
 This was a double operation: one CASA aircraft with three horses on board departed from Prague-Kbely airport, while the second, carrying four horses, took off from Berlin.
 Upon landing at Arkalyk airport in Kazakhstan, the seven horses were transported overland to the Alibi reintroduction centre.
 They spent nearly a year there acclimatising to their future life in the Golden Steppe, and in June 2025, they were released into the wild to form the foundation of a new population in the land of their ancestors.

-In June 2025, a second transport to Kazakhstan also took place, once again a double operation.
-This time, six mares and one stallion travelled from Prague-Kbely airport and from Debrecen in Hungary, again aboard CASA aircrafts.
-After landing in Arkalyk, both transport teams faced an eight-hour journey through difficult terrain to the Alibi reintroduction centre, where the horses were successfully released into acclimatisation enclosures.
+In June 2025, the second transport to Kazakhstan took place, once again involving two simultaneous shipments.
+This time, six mares and one stallion travelled from Prague-Kbely Airport and from Debrecen, Hungary, again aboard CASA aircraft.
+After landing in Arkalyk, both transport teams faced a shared eight-hour journey across challenging terrain to the Alibi reintroduction centre, where the horses were successfully released into acclimatisation enclosures.

-The stallion Galvan runs into the acclimatisation enclosure in the Golden Steppe of Kazakhstan on 3 June 2025.
-Photo: Oliver Le Que, Prague Zoo
+The mare Tong runs into the acclimatization enclosure in the Golden Steppe of Kazakhstan on June 5.
+Photo: Petr Jan Juračka.

-The stallion Galvan runs into the acclimatisation enclosure in the Golden Steppe of Kazakhstan on 3 June 2025.
-Photo: Oliver Le Que, Prague Zoo
+The mare Tong runs into the acclimatization enclosure in the Golden Steppe of Kazakhstan on June 5.
+Photo: Petr Jan Juračka.